databendlabs/databend/website/blog/2023-09-03-databend-weekly-109.md

 **Databend Local Mode** aims to provide a simple Databend environment where users can directly interact with Databend using SQL without the need to perform a full Databend deployment.
 This makes it convenient for developers to perform basic data processing using Databend.

-In local mode, a temporary `databend-query` process is started, which integrates both the client and server support.
-The storage is located in a temporary directory and its lifecycle follows the process.
+`databend-query local` starts a temporary databend-query process which functions as both client and server.The storage is located in a temporary directory and its lifecycle follows the process.
 Once the process ends, the resources are also destroyed.
 You can start multiple local processes on one server, and their resources are isolated from each other.

 ```sql!
 ❯ alias databend-local="databend-query local"